-- 1. Ability to apply basic knowledge and understanding of the analysis, synthesis and design of complex systems - 2.
-Develop, maintain and evaluate large-scale software systems - 3.
-Produce efficient, reliable, robust and cost-effective software solutions
+- 1. Understand the fundamental knowledge in mathematics, computer science, programming and computer systems, which underpin the software engineering discipline - 2.
+Ability to apply basic knowledge and understanding of the analysis, synthesis and design of complex systems - 3.
+Develop, maintain and evaluate large-scale software systems - 4.
+Produce efficient, reliable, robust and cost-effective software solutions - 5.
+Communicate and coordinate competently by listening, speaking, reading and writing English for technical and general purposes